At the beginning of the trip, my preferred spot for cooking on the road was the winch, on which I put our Coleman petrol stove.

 On the other hand, the ambulance doors of our Land Cruiser are narrow and have limited space behind them.

-Recently, when camping in Peru, on a hill overlooking Mancor at Kontiki Hostel.
+When camping in Peru, we stood on a hill overlooking Mancor at Kontiki Hostel.
 The wind was blowing full force around the Land Cruiser and I could neither cook on the winch nor the sides.

 Fortunately, I spotted an apparently forgotten workmate a few meters away and placed it directly under the left rear door.
-A perfect fit and a good work height for the Coleman stove (find it here).
+A perfect fit and a good work height for the Coleman stove (find them here).

-After a few days Juerg, the owner of Kontiki Hostel, came looking for his workmate and I got stuck with the wind blowing all over the place once more.
+After a couple of days Juerg, the owner of Kontiki Hostel, came looking for his workmate.
+I got stuck cooking with the wind blowing all over the place once more.

-I didn’t start sketching as I normally do but lifted the Coleman stove and placed it with one edge on the Spare Tire Carrier Cushion while holding it with one hand on the opposite top end.
+I didn’t start sketching as I normally do, but lifted the Coleman stove and placed it with one edge on the Spare Tire Carrier Cushion while holding it with one hand on the opposite top end.
 Then the gears in my brain started working and everything fell into place.

 Low and behold, my simple Hanging Kitchen solution was in place!